Yongqiang100/Reactive-transport-modelling-of-water-alternating-gas-in-basalt-reservoir/README.md

 ## 10. Runtime & resources

-104 core simulations plus the supporting campaigns.
+104 core simulations plus the supporting sets.
 On 16 MPI ranks most studies complete in ≲1.5 h each; `08_rate_sweep` benefits from 32 ranks and a multi-hour walltime.
 Budget a few GB of disk per scenario for HDF5 snapshots.
 Deck generation and figure production are seconds-to-minutes on a login node.